 Folic acid (folate)

 Folic acid is a B vitamin that is important in the baby’s brain and spine development.
-Getting enough folic acid reduces the risk neural tube defects.
+Getting enough folic acid reduces the risk of neural tube defects.
 Pregnant women should get at least 600 micrograms of folic acid each day, but this amount is difficult to get through food alone.
 Most prenatal vitamins include the daily requirement, if not more, of folic acid.

-Your red blood cells use iron to carry oxygen to each of your organs.
+Your red blood cells use an iron to carry oxygen to each of your organs.
 When you’re pregnant, extra iron is needed to help deliver blood and oxygen to your baby.
 It’s recommended that pregnant women get 27 mg of iron daily – about twice the amount of women who aren’t pregnant.
 You can find this amount of iron in most prenatal supplements, but you can also find iron in lean meats, fish, beans, prune juice, peas, and iron-enriched foods.
 You’ll also want to pair iron-rich foods with vitamin C, which helps the body absorb iron.

 This helps the baby build its bones, teeth, skin, and eyesight.
 You can get vitamin D from fortified milk and fatty seafood like salmon.
 Exposure to sunlight can also produce vitamin D, but it is always important to protect yourself from excessive sun exposure.
 The recommendation is 600 IU for pregnant women, however, more may be needed depending on your vitamin D status.